Home Sleep Testing

 Ear, Nose & Throat Consultants offers many treatment options for snoring and sleep apnea.
 It is important to understand that snoring and sleep apnea are part of the same disease process which includes: snoring, upper airway resistance syndrome, and sleep apnea.

-Snoring, on the mild side, is a resistance to airflow during sleep that results in noise.
+Snoring, on the mild side, is a resistance to airflow during that results in noise.
 This noise will bother the bed partner, but otherwise does not affect the patient’s health or sleep quality.

 Upper airway resistance syndrome (UARS) is more severe as it also involves snoring, but the amount of resistance and noise actually affects the quality of sleep with arousals and reduced restorative sleep.